 The Lake Superior Water Trail

 The Lake Superior Water Trail encircles the greatest expanse of freshwater on Earth.
 Part of this ancient water route extends 1000 km (600 miles) along the Canadian coastline of Lake Superior between Gros Cap Marina Park on Whitefish Bay and Fisherman's Park on Thunder Bay.
-The water trail is a significant link in The Great Trail by Trans Canada Trail, a 24 000 km (15 000 mile) trail system from ocean to ocean to ocean.
+The water trail is a significant link in the Trans Canada Trail, a 24 000 km (15 000 mile) trail system from ocean to ocean to ocean.

 For thousands of years, people have been traversing these waters engaged in everything from local fishing and travel to continental trade and exploration.
 The lake’s colour varies from Caribbean turquoise to deep-ocean blue.
 Terraced cobble beaches, brooding headlands, sweeping sand beaches and steep cliffs are all part of the Superior experience.
 The bond that today’s recreational paddlers have with all those that have come before is that this vast lake requires humble respect.
 Cold waters and wind fetch across this great expanse creates conditions demanding adequate skills and proper outfitting.